kolmioo/K-Botter/README.md

 [Installation](#Installation)    |    [Usage](#Usage)    |   [Contributing](#Contributing)

 ## Installation
-Locate to the K-Botter root folder and by using the package manager [pip](https://pypi.org/project/pip/), install the required dependencies with the following command.
+Locate to the K-Botter root folder and use the package manager [pip](https://pypi.org/project/pip/), to install the required dependencies with the following command.

 ```bash
 pip install -r requirements.txt